 This film is currently touring the film festival circuit and is unavailable for public online viewing.
 If you would like to screen this film for a sample of my work, please contact me via email.

-James "Jimbo" Heiner is a director based in Chicago, IL.
-He approached me for this project in December 2013.
+James "Jimbo" Heiner is a director based in Los Angeles, CA. He approached me for this project in December 2013.
 He told me it had little-to-no dialogue, took place at night, and a difficult to use location.
 The idea of shooting on a fire escape with almost no budget is what sealed the deal for me.

 Most projects I shoot always present a challenge to me, but this one in particular was something I've never dealt with before.
 Almost half of the film is on a fire escape in Humboldt Park, Chicago.
 It was sturdy, on the second/third floor, and actually had a clear view.